Ferretosan/web/sticky-notes/updates.md

 # new features

-- merged with ferretosan hub
-- merged with ferret's school work
-- merged with music.ferret
-- merged with probably more things
 - new fonts (see blog post 20/12/2025)
+- made these sticky notes POP OUT
+- copying link on blog posts
+- auto-hashing (scrolling and updating url)